Mathematical

 One of the common differences is that mathematics at A Level includes pure mathematics, which encompasses both mechanics and statistics.
 A level further mathematics includes pure mathematics, further mechanics, and further statistics.

-Should I take Math or Further Math?
+Should I take Mathematics or Further Math A-Level?

 When considering the differences between math and further math or deciding which path to take, it’s important to remember that you won’t be allowed to do further math unless you’ve already taken math or have an A Level in math.
 As we know that A Level mathematics covers standard mathematical assumptions and further math provides the proper knowledge of mathematical techniques such as statistics or mechanics.